evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

     git tags for the project.**

 You can define this in a list on the project settings page.
-For users, these should be Github users or bot names.
+For users, these should be GitHub users or bot names.
 For teams, this should be the slug for the team (for example, the team Evergreen Users would be evergreen-users), and any member in the team is authorized.
 Both teams and individual users can be configured.